 Hi, I'm Madison

 In March of 2020, I was sent home from my senior year for an extended spring break.
 I looked forward to finishing my diploma and heading off to college to study business in hopes of running my own.
 As Covid progressed, I very quickly realized that I would not be returning to my senior year.
-To combat the boredom of staying home, I took the plunge and started Made X Madison that month with the goal to hand make and sell accessories.
+To combat the boredom of staying home, I took the plunge and started Made X Madison with the goal to hand make and sell accessories.
 I sold ukulele straps and simple accessories such as scrunchies.

 In the fall of 2021, God laid on my heart that the business needs to be focused on His goals, not mine.
 I shifted the focus: to allow people to understand more fully the love God has for them through the items the receive from my company.
 I started implementing Devotion Boxes, sharing verses in my thank you cards, and seeking to have my interactions at in-person pop-up shops show His love.